 You can join the fight against COVID-19, too.

-By contributing to the Hope for Remarkable Team Aubergine Fund, you can help our team members as they care for those in need.
+By contributing to the Hope for Remarkable Team Aubergine Fund (formerly the Novant Health COVID-19 Disaster Relief Fund), you can help our team members as they care for those in need.
 Join us and donate today.